-“Partial designs” is formally introduced in China which it is in line with international practice such as in the USA, Europe, UK, Japan and Korea.
-A significant boost of design filing activity can be expected due to allowance of this new category of design patents.
+“Partial designs” is formally introduced in China which it is in line with international practice such as in the USA, Europe, UK, Japan, and Korea.
+A significant boost in design filing activity can be expected due to the allowance of this new category of design patents.

 (ii) Design patent term extended to 15 years

 The term of design protection has extended from 10 years to 15 years.
 This shows that China is prepared to join the Hague system, which stipulates a minimum of 15 years protection term for member countries.

 Another significant change is in the area of pharmaceutical patents:

 To compensate for the long regulatory approval period which effectively reduces the patent protection term for pharmaceutical patents, the new CPL has introduced a pharmaceutical patent term compensation period of a maximum of 5 years.
 In relation to new drugs being granted regulatory approval to be put on the market, the total patent term shall not exceed 14 years.